JBrunoX/Help-Desk-Lab/README.md

-# Welcome to the Help Desk Lab! 🖥️
+# Help Desk Lab: A Hands-On IT Training Playground 🖥️

 Hi there!
 You’ve just stepped into my **Help Desk Lab**, a hands-on playground designed to simulate a real-world help desk environment.
 Whether you’re an aspiring technician or just curious about IT, this lab is for you!
 Follow along, tweak things to your liking, and build your skills in a fun, practical way.